 A bear -- or someone who is “bearish” -- is a person who sells stocks because they believe the prices will fall and he or she will be able to make more money later.

 The terms also describe the market itself.
 A bull market occurs when investors are optimistic and aggressive in purchasing, resulting in rising stock prices.
 A bear market occurs when investors become pessimistic, leading to a significant decline in the market as a whole.

-Bill Stone, PNC Asset Management Group’s chief investment strategist, discusses the trends of bear and bull markets and which animal is in charge today.
+Bill Stone, PNC Asset Management Group’s global chief investment strategist, discusses the trends of bear and bull markets and which animal is in charge today.

 Stone: It’s important to note that while there is general agreement on the definitions of bull and bear markets, there is no single thing or incident that signals what type of market is to come, and thus we only know for certain with the benefit of hindsight.